NewGameJay/veri-demo/replit.md

 ## Overview

-This is a creator-focused platform built with React, TypeScript, and Express that connects social media creators with brands for authentic engagement tasks and AI-powered content optimization.
+This is a complete creator-focused platform built with React, TypeScript, and Express that connects social media creators with brands for authentic engagement tasks and AI-powered content optimization.
 The platform features a gamified points system, real-time leaderboards, and AI agents to help creators monetize their content.

+The MVP is now fully functional with:
+- Complete authentication flow with modal integration
+- Task verification system with social platform validation
+- Profile builder for creators and studios
+- Memorizz repository integration for AI-powered memory-driven intelligence
+- Professional dark theme with glass morphism effects
+- Mobile-first responsive design

 ## User Preferences